roop-pal/Meta-Learning-for-StarCraft-II-Minigames/README.md

 </div>

-We find that the MLSH scores well to the previously unseen DefeatZerglingsAndBanelings minigame, though it unsurprisingly does not achieve the score of an agent trained on that single minigame.
-These results show the capabilities of the agent to generalize across minigames.
-Such an algorithm can be very powerful in developing a strong reinforcement learning agent playing the full game.
+We find that the MLSH scores reasonably well to the previously unseen DefeatZerglingsAndBanelings minigame, though it unsurprisingly does not achieve the score of an agent trained on that single minigame.
+Interestingly, it actually surpassed A3C's performance on the FindAndDefeatZerglings minigame, perhaps due to similarities between this minigame and targeting locations/units in other minigames.
+The performance on DefeatZerglingsAndBanelings results show the capabilities of the agent to generalize across minigames.
+We believe that such an algorithm, with properly tuned hyper-parameters and stronger computational power, could in the future be very powerful in developing a strong reinforcement learning agent playing the full game.

 ## Getting started